Giuliano Sarti: Club career

 Sarti is mostly remembered for his successful stints at Fiorentina and Internazionale, clubs with which he won several domestic and international trophies.
 After starting his career in the lower divisions with season long stints at Centese (1952–53) and Bondenese (1953–54), he moved to Fiorentina in 1954, where he soon managed to obtain a place in the team's starting line-up despite competition from Leonardo Costagliola initially, and later Enrico Albertosi.
 During his time with the club (1954–63), he won the Serie A, the Coppa Italia and the European Cup Winners' Cup titles.

 Sarti is particularly regarded for his role as the starting keeper in the highly successful "Grande Inter" side of the 1960s under manager Helenio Herrera.
 He joined the club in 1963, and during his time with the team, he formed a legendary partnership with fullbacks Burgnich and Facchetti, as well as sweeper Armando Picchi, in Inter's tenacious "catenaccio" defence that helped the team to conquer Italian, European, and World football.
 During his five seasons with the club, he won two Serie A titles, two European Cups, and two Intercontinental Cups.
 After leaving Inter in 1968, he later spent the 1968–69 season with Juventus as a back-up to Roberto Anzolin.
 He subsequently joined Unione Valdinievole the following season, where he remained until his retirement in 1973.

 International career

-Sarti also represented Italy eight times throughout his career between 1959–1967, although he was never called up for a major tournament with Italy due to competition from several other notable Italian goalkeepers at the time.
+Sarti also represented Italy eight times throughout his career between 1959 and 1967, although he was never called up for a major tournament with Italy due to competition from several other notable Italian goalkeepers at the time.
 He made his international debut on 29 November 1959, in a 1–1 home draw against Hungary.